clever-lang/clever-doc/reference/packages/std/ffi.rst

 .. highlight:: cpp

 The FFI module is the Clever interface to external functions.
-This module allows to use C and C++ functions contained on Shared Libraries (.dlls, .so,...) in Clever scripts.
-Using FFI, it's possible easily to extend Clever using your favorite language, since many languages have C API.
+This module is a wrapper around the libffi library, which provides means to use C and C and C++ functions contained on dynamically linked libraries (.dll on Windows, .so on Linux).

+Using FFI, one can easily extend Clever without the need for recompilation.
+You could even load libraries written in other languages, as long as it's available as a shared object (so) or dynamically linked library (dll).

 A Simple Example
 --------------------

-In this section, it's presented how to access some simple C functions using FFI module.
+In this section, it's presented how to access some simple C functions using the FFI module.

-To use a C function in a Clever script, firstly, it's necessary write an interface like this:
+The first step is to describe the library's interface.
+You can do this using an `extern` block like this:

 ::